-All families of children and youth who have emotional, behavioral or mental health challenges will always get the help and support that they need.
+All families of children and youth who have emotional, behavioral, or mental health challenges will always get the help and support from FOTM working together with our community partners to meet their unique individualized needs using a person-centered approach in service delivery.

 In May 2002 a group of family members of children who have emotional, behavioral, and or mental health challenges, with multiple system involvement, got together during a breakout session at a Families Together of New York State Conference in Albany, NY.
 The purpose of the meeting was to fill a gap identified by families.
 That gap identified was the need for families to have their voice and concerns about service delivery represented in the city as well as Albany.